Skip to main content

 kubectl logs -n kube-system -l app=kube-ovn-controller --tail=50

-Common issue: Nodes have different NIC names.
-Apply a ProviderNetwork patch (see Phase 4.2).
+Common issue: nodes have different NIC names.
+Supply --node-nic=NODE=IFACE during init or update the generated GitOps patch (see Phase 4.2).

 MetalLB Not Announcing IP